Introduction to Off Road Driving Skills

 Besides bringing a registered UTV to the Experience Expeditions, as we DO NOT supply UTV’s for experience seekers, for all expeditions, we REQUIRE you to bring appropriate personal equipment and gear.
 We strongly recommend you bring the proper safety/emergency equipment; however, we won’t search your vehicle for it.
 Lastly, we have a list of suggested extras that you bring – just in case.

-*required and suggested gear subject to event and location*- DOT Helmet
+- Appropriate Personal Equipment and Gear:*required and suggested gear subject to event and location*

 - Goggles (when not using a full-face helmet)